Jerry288/pythonanywhere-web_auto_renew/README.md

 ## How to setup

+### With executables (recommended)

+1. Install the latest release executable for your operating system.
+2. Install the template auth.json file.
+3. Open and edit the auth.json to include your credidentials.
+4. Have the executable run on startup.

+### With python

 1. Install git if you haven't already.
 2. Clone repository using `git clone https://github.com/Jerry288/pythonanywhere-web_auto_renew.git`
 3. Edit auth.json to add your credidentials
-3. If you're on windows, make [wrapper.bat](wrapper.bat) run on startup, if you're on macOS or a Unix operating system (such as linux) make [wrapper.sh](wrapper.sh) run on startup.
+4. If you're on windows, make [wrapper.bat](wrapper.bat) run on startup, if you're on macOS or a Unix operating system (such as linux) make [wrapper.sh](wrapper.sh) run on startup.

-If you want, you may use docker.
-The dockerfile is provided.
+### With docker

+1. Install git if you haven't already.
+2. Clone repository using `git clone https://github.com/Jerry288/pythonanywhere-web_auto_renew.git`
+3. Edit auth.json to add your credidentials.
+4. Run the docker-daemon
+5. In your terminal, navigate to the repository you just cloned and run `docker build . --tag pythonanywhere-renewer`
+6. Have the command `docker run pythonanywhere-renewer` run on startup.

 ## How it works